jamesmh/coravel/README.md

 Otherwise, please **always** create an issue first ;)

-## Need Something More Powerful?
+## Need More?

-For those who need even more power than Coravel offers, I'm building a professional suite of admin tools that are an extension of Coravel: [Coravel Pro](https://www.pro.coravel.net/).
+I'm building a professional suite of admin tools that are an extension of Coravel: [Coravel Pro](https://www.pro.coravel.net/).

 It includes: